0sAND1s/HCDisk/README.txt

-HCDisk 2.0 - PC disk utility for Sinclair Spectrum related file systems.
+HCDisk 2.0 - PC utility for Sinclair Spectrum computer file transfer.
-George Chirtoaca, June 2014, george_chirtoaca@yahoo.com
+George Chirtoaca, 2014 - 2022, george.chirtoaca@gmail.com

 1. What is it?
 2. What can it do?